kite-sdk/kite/cdk-data/src/main/markdown/guide.md

  the normal API compatibility guarantees.
 See the *Compatibility Statement* for information about API compatibility guarantees.

+## Overview of the Data Module

+The CDK Data module is a set of APIs for interacting with datasets in the Hadoop ecosystem.
+Specifically built to simplify direct reading and writing of datasets in storage subsystems such as the Hadoop Distributed FileSystem (HDFS), the Data module provides familiar, stream-oriented APIs, that remove the complexity of data serialization, partitioning, organization, and metadata system integration.
+These APIs do not replace or supersede any of the existing Hadoop APIs.
+Instead, the Data module acts as a targetted application of those APIs for its state use case.
+In other words, many applications will still use the HDFS or Avro APIs directly when the developer has use cases outside of direct dataset create, drop, read, and write operations.
+On the other hand, for users building applications or systems such as data integration services, the Data module will usually be superior in its default choices, data organization, and metadata system integration, when compared to custom built code.

+In keeping with the overarching theme and principles of the CDK, the Data module is prescriptive.
+Rather than present a do-all Swiss Army knife library, this module makes specific design choices that guide users toward well-known patterns that make sense for many, if not all, cases.
+It is likely that advanced users with niche use cases or applications will find it difficult, suboptimal, or even impossible to do unusual things.
+Limiting the user is not a goal, but when revealing an option creates significant opportunity for complexity, or would otherwise require the user to delve into a rathole of additional choices or topics to research, such a tradeoff has been made.
+The Data module is designed to be immediately useful, obvious, and in line with what most users want, out of the box.

+The primary actors in the Data module are the *dataset repository*, *datasets*, dataset *readers* and *writers*, and *metadata providers*.

 ## Appendix

 ### Compatibility Statement